 A crooked nose can be caused by a variety of factors, including genetics, trauma, previous surgery, or even a deviated septum.
 In some cases, the cause of the crookedness is unknown.
 Fortunately, there are several ways to fix a crooked nose.
 Rhinoplasty is one of the most popular options for correcting a crooked nose.

-Straightening a crooked nose is one of the more difficult endeavors in rhinoplasty.
+Correcting a deviated nose is a challenging task in the field of rhinoplasty surgery.
 Addressing the issue of straightening an extremely crooked nose takes an understanding of the different components of the nose.

-The nose can be thought of composing of three essential areas: the upper portion consisting of the nasal bones, the mid-portion of the nose referred to as the middle vault, and the tip of the nose.
+The nose can be composed of three essential areas: the upper portion consisting of the nasal bones, the mid-portion of the nose referred to as the middle vault, and the tip of the nose.
 Either one or all of these components may be attributed to the crooked appearance of the nose.

 Slide with your finger for more images